k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Data Regex Classifier**

-The purpose of *Data Regex Classifier* is to classify the source fields based on their **data**.
+The purpose of *Data Regex Classifier* plugin is to classify the source fields based on their **data**.
 This classification helps to identify which Catalog entities store sensitive information and should therefore be masked.

-The plugin runs on a data snapshot, extracted from the source, and executes the regular expressions defined in a built-in **data_profiling** MTable.
+This plugin runs on a data snapshot, extracted from the source, and executes the regular expressions defined in a built-in **data_profiling** MTable.

 If the regex matches the field's data, a **Classification** property is added to the field's properties with a value corresponding the matched regex (e.g. **EMAIL**).
 If a match is found for more than one regex, only one property is created  - the one with higher score.